-- Human infection with Avian Influenza: As of June 5 2014, a total of 442 laboratory-confirmed cases of human infection with an avian influenza A (H7N9) virus were reported in China (as well as in Taiwan, Hong Kong and Malaysia) including 156 deaths.
+- Human infection with Avian Influenza: As of August 14 2014, a total of 451 laboratory-confirmed cases of human infection with an avian influenza A (H7N9) virus were reported in China (as well as in Taiwan, Hong Kong and Malaysia) including 171 deaths.
 The majority of cases have presented with severe acute illness, rapidly progressing to severe pneumonia.
 Most human cases have reported a history of exposure to poultry or live bird markets.
-There is currently no evidence of sustained human-to-human transmission of H7N9. - MERS-CoV: (As a result of a delay in reporting there may be discrepancy in the reported number of cases on the WHO website to those reported on other websites) From April 2012 to June 11 2014, 683 laboratory-confirmed cases have been reported from Saudi Arabia, Qatar, Jordan, United Arab Emirates, Kuwait, United Kingdom, Oman, Yemen, Iran, France, Germany, Tunisia, Italy, Malaysia, Greece, Philippines, Egypt, Lebanon, Netherlands and the United States.
+There is currently no evidence of sustained human-to-human transmission of H7N9. - MERS-CoV: From April 2012 to August 14 2014, 838 laboratory-confirmed cases have been reported from Saudi Arabia, Qatar, Jordan, United Arab Emirates, Kuwait, United Kingdom, Oman, Yemen, Iran, France, Germany, Tunisia, Algeria, Italy, Malaysia, Greece, Philippines, Egypt, Lebanon, Netherlands and the United States.
 All cases have either occurred in the Middle East or have a direct link to a primary case infected in the Middle East.
-Among the 683 cases, 204 were fatal.
-Onset of illness was between April 2012 and May 2014.
-A recent increase in cases since April 2014 can be possibly explained by the 2 ongoing hospital outbreaks in Jeddah, KSA and Abu Dhabi, UAE, as well as using a more sensitive case detection through more active case finding and contact tracing.
+Among the 838 cases, 293 were fatal.
+Onset of illness was between April 2012 and July 2014.
+An increase in cases in April 2014 can be possibly explained by the 2 ongoing hospital outbreaks in Jeddah, KSA and Abu Dhabi, UAE, as well as using a more sensitive case detection through more active case finding and contact tracing.